tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 # Grafana

 [Grafana](https://grafana.com/) is a dashboard used to display prometheus collected data.
+Once installed you can visit `http://<yournodeip>:3000`.
+Default login is `admin`/`admin`.
+You can skip the welcome by simply clicking on the Grafana logo.

 ## Known install bugs